RGSSoftware/RGSColorSlider/README.md

 ```
 ## Customization

-`RGSColorSlider` can be customized via the following @property
+`RGSColorSlider` can be customized via the following @properties

 ```objective-c
 @property (nonatomic, strong)UIColor *color;